om3ga6400/om3ga6400-old/README.md

 - 🤝 I’m looking for help with [my Github Readme](https://github.com/OMEGA6405/OMEGA6405)

-- 👨‍💻 All of my projects are available at [https://github.com/OMEGA6405?tab=repositories](https://github.com/OMEGA6405?tab=repositories)
+- 👨‍💻 All of my projects are available at [My Github](https://tinyurl.com/243kfw4b)

 - 💬 Ask me about **Base64**